leechristensen/ghidra_markdown_docs/docs/Ghidra_12.0/LabelMgrPlugin/Labels.md

 1. Right click on the operand symbol and choose the **Set Associated Label...** menu option from the pop-up menu.
 This action only appears if the primary reference is a memory reference.
-2. Choose a label from the drop-down list on the **[Set Label](#operandlabeldialog)** dialog or type in a name for a new label that will appear at the referred-to address.
+2. Choose a label from the drop-down list on the **[Set Label](#set-label-dialog)** dialog or type in a name for a new label that will appear at the referred-to address.